 - F will give you full screen; Esc will take you out of it.

 - The spacebar will also pause and play.

 - Shift + Right Arrow will fast-forward; Shift + Left Arrow will rewind.

 - M should toggle your mute button, depending on your computer.

-If you're in a long-distance relationship and waiting to finish The OA until you and your significant other are reunited, the video-chat service Rabbit is a great alternative to FaceTime and/or Skype.
-Rabbit allows you to launch a window that can be viewed by all the parties in the chat -- inside that window, you can do whatever you wish, like stream your favorite shows and movies.
-So essentially, you can latch onto someone else's viewing, with another window open to video chat and message in real time.
+If you're in a long-distance relationship and waiting to finish Dead to Me until you and your significant other are reunited or desperate to connect with friends and family in an alternative way, services like the Chrome extension Netflix Party and the platform Kast are effective alternatives to FaceTime and Skype.
+If you download Kast onto your desktop or mobile device, or launch it in Chrome, the service allows you to open a window that can be viewed by multiple parties.
+Inside that window, you can do whatever you wish, like stream your favorite shows and movies while connecting with one another.
+Essentially, you latch onto someone else's viewing, with another window open to video chat and message in real time.

 As for Netflix Party, after you download the extension, click the "NP" that will then appear in your browser once you decide on what title you and your friends want to watch, and it will generate a unique link to send to whomever gets an invite to your "party."
 As soon as everyone joins, a text chat sidebar will appear so you can gab away while your movie plays.

 If you're tired of staring at a screen or you want to watch without really watching, this might be a game-changer.
 Next time you're watching your preferred title, hit the subtitles icon on the utility bar, move over to the audio tab, and select "Audio Description."
 This will prompt a narrator to describe the action happening onscreen—in a way that's surprisingly not as distracting as it sounds—and you'll be able to multi-task, sleep, or even take a walk outside while not missing a beat of your favorite show or movie.
 Not all titles offer this feature, but you can view a list of the ones that do here.